StijnVerwoerd/RISC-V-Architecture-implementation-on-Circuitverse/README.md

 ## Memory

-Currently the computer has total of 128 4-byte addresses with an extra 16 adresses for video memory at address 512+.
+Currently the computer has total of 128 4-byte addresses with an extra 16 adresses for video memory at address 512-572.
-This means the computer has a grand total of 18.4kb memory.

 ```mermaid